Amerant Bank Review 2022: Flexibility in Banking and High Rates

 - Wide variety of products, which include investing and in-depth business services options

 - Extended customer service hours of 7 a.m. to 8 p.m.
-EST Monday to Friday, and 8 a.m. to 5 p.m. on Saturday
+EST Monday to Friday, and 8 a.m. to 5 p.m. on Saturday and Sunday

 - Regional bank with limited locations

-About Amerant Bank
+Amerant Bank Overview

 Amerant is committed to customers’ financial well-being.
 It offers a financial education platform with topics spanning money basics, investments and fraud prevention.
 This center has videos and other resources to help customers improve their financial knowledge from the comfort of their own homes.